-The encryption tool encrypts plaintext configuration files (one by one or in batch) using 16-character symmetric keys (the same or different keys for configuration files) and generates encrypted configuration files with the same file name as before.
-This tool also encrypts the plaintext 16-character symmetric keys using a fixed key, which is the same as the one built in the IP phone, and generates new files named as <xx_Security>.enc (xx indicates the name of the configuration file, for example, y00000000000_Security.enc for y00000000000.cfg file).
+The encryption tool encrypts plaintext <y000000000xx>.cfg and <MAC>.cfg files (one by one or in batch) using 16-character symmetric keys (the same or different keys for configuration files) and generates encrypted configuration files with the same file name as before.
+This tool also encrypts the plaintext 16-character symmetric keys using a fixed key, which is the same as the one built in the phone, and generates new files named as <xx_Security>.enc (xx indicates the name of the configuration file, for example, y000000000066_Security.enc for y00000000066.cfg file).
 This tool generates another new file named as Aeskey.txt storing the plaintext 16-character symmetric keys for each configuration file.

-For the security reasons, administrator should upload encrypted configuration files, <xx_Security>.enc files to the root directory of the provisioning server.
-During auto provisioning, the IP phone requests to download the boot file first and then download the referenced configuration files.
-If the downloaded configuration file (for example, <y0000000000xx>.cfg file) is encrypted, the IP phone will request to download <y00000000xx_Security>.enc file (if enabled) and decrypt it into the plaintext key (e.g., key2) using the built-in key (e.g., key1).
-Then the IP phone decrypts <y000000000xx>.cfg file using key2.
-After decryption, the IP phone resolves configuration files and updates configuration settings onto the IP phone system.
-The way the IP phone processes the other CFG file is the same to that of the <y0000000000xx>.cfg file.
+For the security reasons, administrator should upload encrypted configuration files, <y0000000000xx_Security>.enc and/or <MAC_Security>.enc files to the root directory of the provisioning server.
+During auto provisioning, the phone requests to download <y000000000xx>.cfg file first.
+If the downloaded configuration file is encrypted, the phone will request to download <y000000000xx_Security>.enc file (if enabled) and decrypt it into the plaintext key (e.g., key2) using the built-in key (e.g., key1).
+Then the phone decrypts <y0000000000xx>.cfg file using key2.
+After decryption, the phone resolves configuration files and updates configuration settings onto the phone system.
+The way the phone processes the <MAC>.cfg file is the same to that of the<y0000000000x>.cfg file.